Australia national rugby union team: 2010s

-During their 2013 end of year tour, McKenzie led the team to four consecutive wins (50–20 win over Italy, 32–15 win over Ireland, 21–15 win over Scotland and a 30–26 win over Wales) which was the first time Australia had done this since 2008.
-But Australia lost 20–13 to England in the opening match of the tour.
-However, during the tour Australia did retain the Lansdowne Cup, reclaimed the Hopetoun Cup and claimed the James Bevan Trophy for the 6th time in a row.
+In the 2013 end-of-year tour, Australia lost the first test 20–13 to England, however McKenzie then led the team to four consecutive wins (50–20 win over Italy, 32–15 win over Ireland, 21–15 win over Scotland and a 30–26 win over Wales) which was the first time Australia had done this since 2008.
+The tour saw Australia retaining the Lansdowne Cup, claimed the Hopetoun Cup and retained the James Bevan Trophy for the sixth time in a row.

 In 2014, their four consecutive wins were increased to seven for the first time since 2000.
 They earned a 3–0 test series win over during the June International Window, which included a 50–23 win in Brisbane, a 6–0 win in Melbourne and a 39–13 win in Sydney.
 The series win meant Australia reclaimed the Trophée des Bicentenaires for the first time since 2010, after losing it in 2012.
 The Wallabies' unbeaten run stretched to eight matches with a 12–12 draw with New Zealand, prompting optimism that Australia could finally reclaim the Bledisloe Cup for the first time since 2002, in addition to ending their 28-year winless run at Eden Park.
 However, Australia came crashing back to earth, suffering a 51–20 defeat during the second Bledisloe test, staged at the venue, stretching Australia's Bledisloe Cup drought to a 12th year.
 Australia managed to bounce back from that defeat, with hard fought 24–23 and 32–25 wins over South Africa and Argentina, with the latter win ensuring that Australia retained the Puma Trophy.
 However, Australia was unable to reclaim the Mandela Challenge Plate, suffering a 28–11 loss to South Africa, after conceding three tries and a drop goal in the final 11 minutes of the match.
 A week later, Australia suffered a 21–17 loss to Argentina, their first loss to Argentina in 17 years.
 This loss meant that Australia became the first country to lose to Argentina in the Rugby Championship since Argentina's admittance in 2012.
 For the second consecutive year, Australia finished in third place in the Rugby Championship.